gvwilson/sensibleadventures/shapers/shapers.md

 and no one can shape opposite elements:
 Earth and Air,
 Fire and Water,
-Time and Luck,
+Luck and Truth,
-Truth and Dream.
+Time and Dream.